EyzeCOLD/libasm/README.md

 NASM allows creation of local labels via the dot prefix.
 This way you can reuse the same descriptive names in multiple functions without creating a collision.

 ⚠️ Note
-Functions are just global labels and `call` is just a `jmp` that pushes the return address on the stack for `ret`, so you can carry on after the function call.
+Functions are just global labels and `call` is just a `jmp` that pushes the return address on the stack for `ret`, so the the exwcution can continue from that address when the function is resolved.
 #### `ret`
 ```nasm
 ret